aws-containers/ecsworkshop/content/networking_sd/_index.md

 # Networking, Service Mesh, and Service Discovery

-In this chapter, we dive into the various networking modes available when running tasks in Amazon ECS as well as deploying containers using AWS App Mesh for networking, service discovery, and more.
+In this chapter, we dive into the various networking modes available when running tasks in Amazon ECS as well as deploying containers using AWS App Mesh for enhanced networking capabilities, service discovery, and more.